xzhang1998/xzhang1998/README.md

-- 👋 Hi, I’m Katherine and currently pursuing a summer SDE internship opportunity starting from May 2023~
+- 👋 Hi, I’m Katherine and currently looking for a summer SDE internship opportunity starting from May 2023~
 - :heartpulse: I'm still a student pursuing Master's degree in Applied Data Science
 - 👀 I found data structure and algorithm especially interests me!
 - 🌱 I'm especially interested in software development and I’m currently developing my own websites!